How To Start Learning Karate: The Ultimate Guide (2023)

 The right attitude

-The first thing you’ll need is the right mindset.
+The first thing you’ll need to learn as a karate student is the right mindset.
 Karate is a serious martial art.
 You’ll not only learn to protect yourself, but also to respect your teachers and other karatekas (karate practitioners).

 You’ll discover that there’s always something new to learn and that there’s always room for improvement.